Do you have the AIA Healthshield Gold Max Plan A and the AIA Max Essential A rider? Have you considered downgrading to save some premiums?

 Downgrading to Healthshield Gold Max B will reduce your yearly limit and is not a suitable for private hospital coverage.

-But there's another way to reduce your total premums.
+But there's A NEW way to reduce your total premums if you are now on the Essential A rider.

-That is downgrade your rider to the AIA Max Essential A saver!
+That is downgrade your Essential A rider to the NEW AIA Max VitalHealth rider!
+This new rider is slightly cheaper than the AIA Essential A Saver rider.

 What exactly is AIA Quality Healthcare partner (AQHP)